David Beaton: During Mary's reign

 Beaton saw himself as a devoted servant of the Crown.
 These royal arms are from his apartments in St. Andrews Castle, Fife.

 James V died at Falkland Palace on 14 December 1542.
 Beaton tried to become one of the regents for the infant sovereign Mary, Queen of Scots.
 He based his claim on an alleged will of the late King; but the will was generally regarded as forged, and The 2nd Earl of Arran, heir presumptive to the throne, was declared regent.
 A copy of the alleged will was preserved by Regent Arran.
 Dated 14 December 1542 in the King's bedchamber at Falkland Palace, it was witnessed by James Learmonth of Dairsie, Master Household; Henry Kemp of Thomastoun, Gentleman of the Chamber; Michael Durham, the King's doctor; John Tennent, William Kirkcaldy of Grange, Master Michael Dysart, Preceptor of St Anthony's at Leith; John Jordan, Rector of Yetham; Francis Aikman, perfumerer, and others at the bedside.
 However, the clerk who wrote the instrument, Henry Balfour, a canon of Dunkeld, was not a recognised notary.

+By order of the Regent Arran, Beaton was arrested on 27 January 1543.
+He was imprisoned at Dalkeith Palace and then committed to the custody of Lord Seton at Seton Palace.
+He was transferred to Blackness Castle in March 1543 and in April was taken to his own St Andrews Castle.

-By order of the Regent, Beaton was committed to the custody of Lord Seton, and imprisoned at Dalkeith Palace and then Blackness Castle.
-A papal interdict followed the arrest of the Cardinal Primate, according to which all churches of the country should be closed and administering the sacraments should be suspended.
+A papal interdict followed the arrest of David Beaton, according to which all churches of the country should be closed and administering the sacraments should be suspended.